Providing evidence of your disability

 The Evidence of Disability Form 2018 can be downloaded here.

-The type(s) of acceptable evidence for each disability type can be viewed by clicking on any of the disabilities to the right.
+The type(s) of acceptable evidence for each disability type can be viewed in the Guide to Providing Evidence of your Disability and by clicking on any of the disabilities to the right.

 It is very important that you provide the correct documentation to complete your DARE application.
 If you are unsure about the evidence you need to supply, please make contact with a member of the DARE team (click here for contact details).